johnsilb/Project_1/README.md

 We hypothesized that pop, rap, rock, and possibly R&B would be the most popular genres.
 While these genres do tend to contain the most popular songs, such songs are outliers.
 The most popular genres on aggregate are Latin and Reggae.
 The songs in the dataset were broken into 8 main genres, plus an additional category for "other" genres.
 Latin and Reggae were by far the most popular, with relatively "unpopular" songs in these genres being more popular than the "unpopular" songs of other genres.
 (All analyzed songs were in the top 200 at some point and therefore are objectively popular.)
 The "Latin" category does not include songs of other genres - for example a "Latin Pop" or "Latin Rap" song is classified as "Pop" or "Rap", respectively.

 The one-way ANOVA statistic between these groups is 17.65, with a negligible p-value.
 This shows a significant difference in the popularity of various genres that could not have happened randomly.

+Question 5: Is there a difference in popularity by song release type?

+**Conclusion**
+To understand if there was a statistically significant difference in popularity between songs released as singles, albums, or compilations, the data was grouped by release type and an ANOVA was conducted.
+The ANOVA found a p-value of 5.7e-221, indicating a strong significant difference between at least one of the groups.
+Digging further, independent t-tests were run between each of the three groups.
+All three groups showed significant statistical differences in popularity.
+To showcase this clearly, popularity means by subroup were calculated.
+Songs released as singles were significantly more popular than those released as albums (p-value = 1.9e-206) or compilations (p-value = 3.4e-53), with a mean popularity score of 6,748.
+Songs released within an album, while less popular than singles, were also significantly more popular than songs released as compilations (p-value = 3.3e-09), with a mean popularity score of 4,686.
+Songs released as compilations had a mean popularity score of 3,455.

+Question 6: Is there a difference in popularity by whether a song is explicit or clean?

+**Conclusion**
+To understand if there was a statistically significant difference in popularity between songs that are explicit and clean, the data was grouped into two groups (explicit, not explicit) and an independent t-test.
+The independent t-test showed songs that are explicit are significantly different from those that are not (p-value = 2.84e-161).
+Popularity means by subroup were calculated.
+Explicit songs had a mean popularity score of 4,476, while non-explicit songs had a mean popularity score of 6,181.
+This information shows that non-explicit songs are significantly more popular than explicit songs.